k636174/website/contents/docs/upgrade/16.04/en/index.md

 Built-in Arm retrieving mechanism has been removed from hatohol server in this release.

-Please get use the monitoring data by Hatohol Arm Plugin2.
+Please get the monitoring data with Hatohol Arm Plugin2 plugins.

 ## How to get backup